by Cole Harrison

 Since our last day in the office on March 13, we’ve moved all of our work online.
 Our office staff are working from home, and our working groups and committees meet online every day.

 Our organizing has not missed a beat, but has changed.
-We have launched seven new webinar series on Lift the Sanctions, Raytheon Antiwar Campaign, Fund Healthcare Not Warfare, Middle East Wars, Peace and Climate, Palestine/Israel, and Authoritarianism, which have expanded our educational work and reached a much broader audience.
-In eight weeks, we’ve presented 18 webinars on subjects ranging from racism in healthcare to war crimes in Yemen and we’ve held five online public meetings, attended by more than 1,300 people.
+We have launched webinar series on Lift the Sanctions, Raytheon Antiwar Campaign, Fund Healthcare Not Warfare, Middle East Wars, Peace and Climate, Palestine/Israel, and Authoritarianism, which have expanded our educational work and reached a much broader audience.
+In three months, we’ve presented 25 webinars and five online public meetings on subjects ranging from racism in healthcare to war crimes in Yemen, attended by more than 1,400 people.
 (View the videos at bit.ly/mapa-videos)

 We held a well-attended Annual Meeting online on April 18, with Jamaica Plain State Rep. Nika Elugardo as the keynote speaker.
 MAPA organizer Brian Garvey presented an overview of our program work.
 We elected six new board members—Yoav Elinevsky, Joseph Gerson, Keith Harvey, Jackie King, Paul Shannon, and Steve Powell—bringing the board’s total strength to 26.
 We voted updates to our bylaws and official documents.

-COVID-19 is shaping the political landscape in ourcountry, and our peace issues, like all other matters, are now seen in connection with the pandemic.
-We have therefore launched four priority campaigns for 2020.
+COVID-19 and Black Lives Matter are shaping the political landscape in our country, and our peace issues are now seen in relation to these two issues.
+We have therefore launched five priority campaigns for 2020.

 - Fund Healthcare Not Warfare pressures Congress to allocate funds to combat COVID-19 and reduce Pentagon spending.
 Three Mass.
 Reps joined 26 other members of Congress on May 19 to make this point.
 Support this campaign by signing the online petition at ly/FHCNW, and by enlisting your friends to sign.